Hoc as described here is based on arithmetic expressions, similar to

 Logical expressions have the values 1.0 (true) and 0.0 (false).
 Like

-, every value not equal to 0.0 is considered true.
+in C, every value not equal to 0.0 is considered true.
 Note,

 that due to the floating point representation, every result coming